HEDIS® Tip Sheet

 Exclusions

-• Members with end-stage renal disease (ESRD), dialysis, nephrectomy, or kidney transplant any time during the member’s history.
+• Members with end-stage renal disease (ESRD) or with a procedure that indicates ESRD (dialysis, nephrectomy, or kidney transplant) any time during the member’s history.

 • Members with a diagnosis of pregnancy any time during the measurement year.